-Get egg-spired with these gorgeous quick and easy Easter tablescapes.
+Get egg-spired with these gorgeous, quick, easy and stylish Easter tablescape ideas.

-This year has gone by fast – it’s already April and Easter is just around the corner.
-With the long weekend coming up, chances are you’ll be rushing to get work done in time, or get the kids sorted that the last thing on your mind is setting up your table.
-But to leave the stress behind and create a memorable holiday, you’ll want to set the tone with an unforgettable Easter tablescape, and luckily we’ve got five fabulous, easy ideas that look so good even the Easter bunny will want to hang around.
+So, to help you leave the stress behind and create a memorable holiday, you’ll want to set the tone with an unforgettable Easter table setting, and luckily we’ve got five fabulous, easy and stylish ideas that look so good even the Easter bunny will want to hang around.

 Everyone loves a little sparkle, and a touch of gold instantly lifts a table setting.
-It also helps that Lindt bunnies do half the work for us.
+It also helps those gold-wrapped chocolate Easter eggs do half the work for us.

-- An edible table runner made of gold wrapped chocolate eggs – everyone will love you for this
+- An edible table runner made of gold-wrapped chocolate Easter eggs – decorative and delicious.

 You can find moss bunnies everywhere, even Woolworths are selling them, so we might as well use them on our table this Easter.
 Not only are they cute (and affordable!), they add a whimsical and enchanting Alice in Wonderland feel to your table, making it the perfect focal point for your luncheon.